-The deformation of the needle during navigation into the liver towards the tumor is represented in Fig. 7.
-The bending deformation u_1 and u_2 are shown in Fig. 7a and the torsion deformation u_3 of the needle in Fig. 7b, respectively.
-While the deformation of the surgical needle has been extensively studied [9, 15-18] many features of the needle behavior remain to be investigated.
+The deformation of the needle during navigation into the liver towards the tumor is represented in Fig. 8.
+The bending deformation $u_1$ and $u_2$ are shown in Fig.8a and the torsion deformation $u_3$ of the needle in Fig.8b, respectively.
+While the deformation of the surgical needle has been extensively studied [1-8] many features of the needle behavior remain to be investigated.

-Important characteristics of the needle deformation are obtained by intersection of the surfaces u_1, u_2, u_3 with z = const.
-The 2D hyperbolic manifolds (x, y) with the curvature const/a^4 are obtained.
-We recognize here the Tzitzeica surfaces which have only local optima not global optima [13].
+Important characteristics of the needle deformation are obtained by intersection of the surfaces $u_1, u_2, u_3$ with z = const.
+The 2D hyperbolic manifolds (x, y) with the curvature $\text{const}/a^4$ are obtained.
+We recognize here the Tzitzeica surfaces which have only local optima not global optima [9, 13].
 That means that the deformation of the needle has periodicity properties.
-The mechanical properties of the human liver are investigated in [9, 15-19] by using a basic functional unit of the liver which comprises a hexagonal and a portal triad -portal vein, hepatic artery, bile duct.
+These properties derived not only from the properties of the needle but also from the liver properties.
+Microscopic investigation of the human liver offers details of its microanatomy with emphases to the granular, fibrillar components and irregular solid-fluid interfaces.
+The mechanical properties of the human liver are investigated in [14] by using a basic functional unit of the liver which comprises a hexagonal and a portal triad -portal vein, hepatic artery, bile duct.
 The sonification technique for hardly detectable details in the medical images is also applied for the microscopic investigation of the human liver [15].
-The 3D manifold of the Tzitzeica variety includes a solid torus and three thickened deformation surfaces, as shown in Fig. 8.
-Details on this issue can be found in [20-27].
+The 3D manifold of the Tzitzeica variety includes a solid torus and three thickened deformation surfaces, as shown in Fig.9.

-Fig. 7 - a) The bending deformation u_1 and u_2 ; b) the torsion deformation u_3 of the needle.
+Fig.8 - a) The bending deformation $u_1$ and $u_2$ ; b) the torsion deformation $u_3$ of the needle.

-Fig. 8 - The 3D manifold of a Tzitzeica surface.
+Fig. 9 - The 3D manifold of a Tzitzeica surface.